PhilaNgcamu/create-react-app/DescribingTheUI/README.md

 - However, you would want to store these string parameters in variables and then pass variables with string attributes, dynamically.
 Reference: [stringInJsx.js](stringInJsx.js).

 <h2>Using curly braces: A window into the JavaScript world</h2>

+- You can use JavaScript inside JSX by the use of curly braces.
+Reference: [stringInJsx.js](stringInJsx.js).